-Summer is coming and that means backyard barbeques, baseball, and warmer weather.
-It also means cooling season and this summer air conditioner repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.
+Summer is almost here and that means backyard barbeques, baseball, and warmer weather.
+It also means cooling season and this summer A/C repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.

-We discussed the R22 phase out earlier this year, and manufacturing of R22 refrigerant has already gone down by 90%.
-By 2020, production will be prohibited.
+We talked to you about the R22 phase out earlier this year, and manufacturing of R22 refrigerant has already gone down by 90%.
+By 2020, production will be banned.
 Homeowners, as a result, face the decision of whether to repair or to replace the system using R22 refrigerant from both a money and environmental perspective.

-The R22 phase out has added new variables to consider if you are thinking about repairing or replacing your A/C system.
-For instance, some refrigerant producers are selling cheaper alternatives to R22, often described as “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.
+The R22 phase out has added new variables to consider if you are thinking about repairing or replacing your air conditioning system.
+For instance, some refrigerant manufacturers are selling less expensive alternatives to R22, often described as “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.

-Because of the R22 phase out, the HVAC industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant go up by 300% to 400%, and that cost is only expected to continue to increase as summer arrives.
+Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant go up by 300% to 400%, and that cost is only expected to continue to increase as summer approaches.

-The average life-span of many home air conditioners is 8 to 10 years, which will help homeowners determine the cost benefit of either paying the increasing price for R22 to repair older units, versus upgrading.
-Additional benefits to upgrading include the opportunity to take advantage of energy rebates being offered and improving your home’s energy-efficiency.
-New equipment will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.
+The average life-span of many home air conditioning systems is eight to ten years, which will help homeowners determine the cost benefit of either paying the increasing price for R22 to repair older units, versus upgrading.
+Further benefits to upgrading include the opportunity to take advantage of energy rebates being offered and improving your home’s energy-efficiency.
+New systems will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention improved home comfort through more advanced technology.

-To ask about your repair or replacement choices, call Service Experts Heating & Air Conditioning today at 321-428-7635 today.
+To ask about your repair or replacement options, call Service Experts today at 321-428-7635 today.